isomerpages/moe-yummybuddies/_buddy-basics/Woof.md

 <br>
 <img src="/images/Comics/Buddy%20Basics/comics_poodle_guess_06.jpg" style="width:80%">
 <br>

-Poodle is an AI robot with a puppy personality.
-Created by the smartest minds, it is designed to find the best answers through machine learning.
-It needs to connect to the Wi-Fi and is constantly tilting left and right, shaking its ears to get the best signal.
+Poodle combines a puppy’s enthusiasm with the power of the Internet at its finger-, or rather, paw-tips.
+This AI dogbot, however, doesn’t always have all the right answers (especially if he hasn’t updated to the latest version!).
+Luckily, Ms. G knows to fact-check and use good ol’ common sense to verify anything Poodle gives her.